magmablinker/redditripper/README.md

 get a help text I will paste it below:

 usage: redditripper.py [-h] [--verbose] [-f SUBREDDIT_FILE] [-c CATEGORY]
-                       [-l LIMIT]
+                       [-l LIMIT] [-o IMAGE_OUTPUT_DIR]

 optional arguments:
-  -h, --help            show this help message and exit --verbose             Print verbose status messages -f SUBREDDIT_FILE, --subreddit_file SUBREDDIT_FILE
+  -h, --help            show this help message and exit --verbose             Print verbose status messages.
+The default value is
+                        False
+  -f SUBREDDIT_FILE, --subreddit_file SUBREDDIT_FILE
-                        The file in which the subreddits are stored -c CATEGORY, --category CATEGORY
+                        The file in which the subreddits are stored.
+The default value is "subreddits.txt" -c CATEGORY, --category CATEGORY
-                        The category, can be hot, top and new -l LIMIT, --limit LIMIT
+                        The category, can be hot, top and new.
+The default value is "hot"
+  -l LIMIT, --limit LIMIT
                         The amount of posts you want to fetch per subreddit.
                         Can be from 1 to 100.
+The default value is 100.
+  -o IMAGE_OUTPUT_DIR, --image_output_dir IMAGE_OUTPUT_DIR
+                        The output directory for downloads.
+Default is "downloads/"
 ```

 ### As Library